elec327/elec327.github.io/lab2/index.md

   1. Your **commented** encode_morse.c file.
 Your grade will be assigned based on functionality as defined in the Detailed Specifications below.
+  2. **CRITICAL** If you have used breakpoints to test your code, please make sure that they are removed or commented out!

 </div>